Greek Gods: The 7 Core Males Exposed

 The Greeks also credited Apollo with the invention of the lyre, a musical instrument that looks like a small harp.
 Some, however, attribute this invention to Hermes.
 In art, Apollo is commonly depicted as a good-looking youth.

 Apollo and the Muses on Parnassus.
 (Kameraad Pjotr / Public Domain )

-In some instances, he is shown with a lyre, in order to emphasis his role as the god of music.
+In some instances, he is shown with a lyre, in order to emphasize his role as the god of music.
 In others he is depicted with a bow and a quiver of arrows.